oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

         ]
       .

-Also, add a record of the annotation container to a "feature index" container (to allow selection of alternative features for typicality displays).
+Also, add a record of the annotation container to the "recording workset feature index" container (to allow selection of alternative features for typicality displays).

 ## SOFA display client